Historic deal allows military personnel to join trade union body

-Around 6,500 frontline military personnel are to get affiliation to the union umbrella body, ICTU, following a historic agreement between Minister for Defence Simon Coveney and the PDForra, the representative association for enlisted members of the Defence Forces.
+As a result, they also claimed they were denied access to the Labour Court and the Workplace Relations Commission and the ordinary mechanisms of dispute resolution available to other citizens through their workers' associations and trade unions.

-PDForra, has welcomed consent given by Mr Coveney to allow it the right of temporary association to the Irish Congress of Trade Unions (ICTU) pending an amendment of the Defence Amendment Act 1990 which will then allow its members permanent affiliation.
+PDforra further claimed it remained excluded from all central pay negotiations in the State, all effective industrial machinery in the State and all of the protections afforded to workers under the Industrial Relations Act 1990.

-Gerard Guinan, general secretary of the representative group for frontline military, said PDForra had campaigned extensively to be permitted to associate with ICTU and had undertaken a number of actions through European institutions and had also initiated court action in this jurisdiction.
+Gerard Guinan, Pdforra general secretary, said they had campaigned extensively to be permitted to associate with ICTU and had undertaken a number of actions through European institutions and had also initiated court action in this jurisdiction.

 PDForra first sought association with ICTU in 1994, when Peter Cassells attended their annual conference and advocated for a change in the Constitution of ICTU to allow the association.
 During the intervening years, successive PDForra national executives sought the grant of association but were denied the right.